arpit625/highcharts/README.md

 Next Version :
 - Implement interactivity between the charts
 - Make the variable dynamic which needs to aggregated.
 As of now its hard coded to "Sales" at majority of the places
+- Reset Button

+Next to Next Version :
+- Make a flag for each variable
+- Flexibility to user to drill down by clicking on randomly on any chart
+- Use a breadcrumb to show the order of filter